run-house/runhouse/docs/overview/overview.rst

 The metadata store allows resources to be shared across users and environments, while the git approach allows for local persistence and versioning or sharing across OSS projects.

-The Secrets API provides a simple interface for storing and retrieving secrets to a allow a more seamless experience when accessing resources across environments.
+The :ref:`Secrets Management` API provides a simple interface for storing and retrieving secrets to a allow a more seamless experience when accessing resources across environments.
 It provides a simple interface for storing and retrieving secrets from a variety of providers (e.g. AWS, Azure, GCP, Hugging Face, Github, etc.) as well as SSH Keys and custom secrets, and stores them in Hashicorp Vault.